NoamElul/cis-5300-final/data/data.md

   * Test: 63978 examples

 * Sample Comments
-  * Hate Speech: You people are posting the WRONG results so its MY problem jackass
+  * `Hate Speech`: You people are posting the WRONG results so its MY problem jackass
-  * Not Hate Speech: Fine.
+  * `Not Hate Speech`: Fine.
 (Are we going to change all the others, too?
 No?
 Just asking.)
 Schmuckola could have saved a lot of grief by simply citing the policy, rather than strutting around like some self-important little peacock.
 (But that's Wikipedia; it has a tendency to attract such people.
 Whatever.)